 Set yourself up for success by creating the right virtual space.

-Utilize technology.
+Utilize technology like virtual training.
 Messaging options like Slack, document sharing platforms like Google Drive, and online meeting places like Zoom will totally change your level of engagement.
 It’s crucial that one of the most important aspects of your home office — your computer — is ready to help you keep the lines of communication totally open.

 According to Anna Johansson for Entrepreneur a top characteristic of a successful remote work candidate is that they’re tech-savvy.
 Does your home office have the tech you need, and if it doesn’t, can you fix the problem?